Renting Out Your House Guide | Letting Agents, Insurance & Laws

 How much are letting agent tenancy renewal fees?

 Curious as to how much these fees will run you?
-Most agents charge between £45 – £120 to renew a tenancy agreement.
+Most agents charge between £45 – £120 to renew a tenancy agreement when renting out your house.
 The good news is, not all agents will charge for this service so be sure to check the fine print and check for specific rental agency fees.

 HOW DO RESERVE FUND FEES WORK?